 Final disposal and nuclear energy - junior staff urgently needed

-End of nuclear power in Germany
+End of nuclear energy in Germany

 Expansion of nuclear power worldwide